zKillboard/crestsso/README.md

     composer require zkillboard/crestsso

+### Dependencies

+CrestSSO requires the curl extension to be installed.
+CrestSSO will also install the following:

+* ircmaxell/random-lib - Used to generate a cyrpto safe state value
+* aura/session - An excellent session management library.
+Highly recommended.

 ### Implementation

 This code was created to make the usage of CREST SSO very simple.
 Once you have your clientID and secretKey you can instantiate CrestSSO like so: